r3recube/re3_challenge_IaaC_CMS_Junior/README.md

    - Create a new public repository on GitHub or a similar platform.
    - Work on the deployment process within this repository.

-2. **Automate Infrastructure and CMS Setup:**
+2. **Create an Infrastructure and CMS Setup:**
-   - Automate the setup of infrastructure and Web application.
+   - Create and setup an infrastructure and a Web application.

-### Requirements
+### Mandatory requirements

 Ensure the following requirements are met: